saitamasahil/Pixel-Launcher-Extended/README.md

 - Double-tap once on home screen.
 Grant superuser permissions and enjoy

 ### Uninstallation
-- Simply uninstall module from magisk
+- Simply uninstall module from Magisk

-### How to update
+### Updating
-- When there is new update available simply flash new version in magisk without removing previous version.
+- When there is new update available, simply flash newer version in Magisk without removing previous version
-- If you have flashed latest version already & now wanna select different choices while flashing.
-You can flash module again without removing/uninstalling existed module.
+- If you have flashed latest version already and want to select different choices while flashing, you can always flash module again without removing/uninstalling existing module

 ### Add-ons
-These add-ons are optional & add extra functionality to Pixel Launcher Extended.
+These are optional add-ons, they add extra functionality to Pixel Launcher Extended.

 #### At A Glance Enhancer
 This addon will enhance **At A Glance** and will enable new settings such as Doorbell, Timer, Stopwatch, Bedtime, Fitness tracker, Torch suggestion, Connected devices and much more.